Most business owners come to me wanting a simple answer to this question.

 Long-term return:

-- Decreasing monthly costs
+- Diminishing monthly costs

-- Increasing organic traffic
+- Consistent increase in organic traffic

-- Growing conversion rates
+- Steady growth in conversion rates

 - Compounding value